-Prior to joining Gavi, Aurélia held a variety of posts between 1999 and 2010 within GlaxoSmithKline, where latterly she led the development of GSK’s policies on access to medicines and vaccines in the developing world.
+Prior to joining Gavi in 2011, Aurélia held a variety of posts between 1999 and 2010 within GlaxoSmithKline, where latterly she led the development of GSK’s policies on access to medicines and vaccines in lower-income countries.
 She has also undertaken research for the World Health Organization (WHO) on generic medicines policies.

-Aurélia is a certified accountant and holds a Master’s degree in Health Policy, Planning & Financing from the London School of Hygiene & Tropical Medicine and the London School of Economics.
-Aurélia was named by TIME magazine to the 2021 TIME100 Next list honouring “the 100 individuals who are shaping the future of their fields and defining the next generation of leadership".
+Aurélia is of French and Vietnamese origin.
+She is a certified accountant and holds a Master’s degree in Health Policy, Planning & Financing from the London School of Hygiene & Tropical Medicine and the London School of Economics.
+She represents Gavi on the Global Polio Eradication Initiative (GPEI)’s Polio Oversight Board (POB); and serves on the International Planned Parenthood Federation (IPPF)’s Board of Trustees.
+Aurélia was bestowed the Medal of Friendship by Vietnamese Prime Minister Pham Minh Chinh in 2023 and was named by TIME magazine to the 2021 TIME100 Next list, honouring “the 100 individuals who are shaping the future of their fields and defining the next generation of leadership".